Olive Grace Walton

 Olive Grace Walton (1886–1937) was a British Suffragette who was arrested three times, imprisoned twice, and force-fed in prison after going on a hunger strike.

 Life

 Walton was born in 1886 in Tunbridge Wells.
 Her father was in his seventies when she was born, and had been a wine merchant.
 She had one brother and sister and felt herself intellectually inferior as she had only learned cookery and art.
 She was sent to London to do social work by her parents.

 Walton first joined the National Union of Women's Suffrage Societies around 1908.
 She became honorary secretary of the militant Women's Social and Political Union there.
-Walton was arrested on 21 November 1911 for her participation in the protest a proposed a franchise bill that would continue to exclude women.
+Walton was arrested on 21 November 1911 for her participation in the protest against a proposed franchise bill that would continue to exclude women.
 She served one week in Holloway Prison.